ZcashFoundation/reddsa/src/frost_redpallas/README.md

 let comms = commitments.clone().into_values().collect();
 // In practice, the SigningPackage must be sent to all participants
 // involved in the current signing (at least min_signers participants),
-// using an authenticate channel (and confidential if the message is secret). let signing_package = frost::SigningPackage::new(comms, message.to_vec());
+// using an authenticated channel (and confidential if the message is secret). let signing_package = frost::SigningPackage::new(comms, message.to_vec());

 ////////////////////////////////////////////////////////////////////////////